CatherineLi0531/OpenRace/website/docs/doc-overview.md

 ### Program Trace

-First a `ProgramTrace` is constructed from the input IR.
+First, a `ProgramTrace` is constructed from the input IR.
 This trace represents a simulated execution of the program.

 During the construction of the program trace, a number of things happen.
  - [PreProcessing](#preprocessing) transformations are run to make analyses easier